How to limit water retention during menstruation?

 Stay hydrated and exercise

-In addition to this, sporting activities during your periods sessions can help to reduce the phenomenon of water retention.
+Sport during your period can also help reduce water retention.
 In fact, sporting activity enables you to evacuate water through perspiration.
 Prefer gentle sports, i.e. those involving endurance rather than intensity, such as walking, hiking, yoga or cycling!

-How to reduce swelling caused by water retention?
+How to reduce swelling in case of water retention?

-Even if water retention occurs mainly before and during periods, it can sometimes be more complicated to succeed in deflating after measurements.
+Even if water retention occurs mainly before and during menstruation, it can sometimes be more complicated to succeed in deflating after measurements.
 To help you, you can :

 • massage your most swollen areas with draining oils

-• if your water retention is more localized in the lower body, such as on the legs, you can elevate your legs with a cushion or other support when sitting or lying down, to help deflate.
+• if your water retention is more localized in the lower part of the body, such as the legs, you can elevate your legs with a cushion or other support when sitting or lying down, to help deflate.

 In any case, if water retention is seriously affecting your daily life and quality of life, consult your doctor.

-How to avoid water retention during periods ?
+How can I avoid water retention during my period?

-Water retention is common during periods.
+Water retention is common during menstruation.
 There's no need to worry.
-There are tricks to avoid water retention during your periods :
+There are a few tips to help you avoid water retention during your period:

 • limit foods containing too much salt